cbigger/gptd/README.md

 ### Overview
 A systemd daemonization of the cli implementation of https://github.com/minimaxir/simpleaichat and the openai API.

-The current gptd runs a TCP/IP server which forwards all incoming data to a single continuous ChatGPT conversation, providing a shared context for system software.
+The current gptd_v1.0.0 opens a unix domain socker server which forwards all incoming data to a single continuous ChatGPT conversation, providing a shared context for system software.
 Can be further configured with any OpenAI API available models (default: gpt-3.5-turb).

-This project includes the Python script(s) required for the continuous chat TCP/IP server, a systemd service file for running the service as a daemon on Debian-based Linux systems, a .deb, and standalone server and configuration files under gptd/src.
+This project includes the Python script(s) required for the continuous chat server, a systemd service file for running the service as a daemon on Debian-based Linux systems, a .deb, and standalone server and configuration files under gptd/src.

 You can run the python script directly in a terminal for debugging client interactions.
 STDERR is logged via python.
 <br />